Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 The Rothschild Fabergé Egg

-Created in 1902 by the House of Fabergé for the Rothschild banking dynasty, this is a tour de force of miniature engineering.
-The image above shows the complete form: a deep red enamel egg with a clock face set into its body, mounted on an ornately gilded hexagonal pedestal.
-At the apex — a jeweled cockerel automaton that rises on the hour to crow and flap its wings.
-Over 1,000 individual components are hidden within this single object you could hold in two hands.
+Created in 1902 by the House of Fabergé for the Rothschild banking dynasty, this is a masterwork of miniature engineering: a deep red enamel egg with a clock face set into its body, mounted on a gilded hexagonal pedestal, topped by a jeweled cockerel automaton that rises on the hour to crow and flap its wings.
+More than a thousand individual components are concealed inside an object you could hold in two hands.

 MakerPeter Carl Fabergé, St. Petersburg